 Percentages and Ratios

 |Probability and Statistics||Mean, Median, Mode

-Analysis of data in forms of bar diagrams, pie charts, scatter diagrams, etc.
+Analysis of data in form of bar diagrams, pie charts, scatter diagrams, etc.

 Analytical Writing Section

 As per the GRE syllabus of this section, the candidates are asked to write two essays, one each on an “issue” and an “argument”.
 Through the essays, examiners aim to evaluate skills of writing, explanation techniques, sentence design and formation, articulation and development of complex ideas and arguments.

 In this task, candidates present their views on a prescribed issue of common interest.
 The topic is generally a loose claim that can be explored from many perspectives.
 The candidates need to analyse and write about this issue from their own perspectives.
 The essay must have strong points that support a given perspective in a clear and crisp manner.
 There is no correct answer so candidates are free to explore and put forward their case.

 - Analyze an “Argument” Essay